iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

     - Cons
         - To trace a selected message will be time consuming
 - Do we choose the alternative design to implement the selective permanode?

+# TODO

+- Review people list and the expected deadline
+- Doodle opinion voting for the design to implement